A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Conclusions

 \section{Conclusions}

-We have demonstrated that a Transformer encoder model can generate useful representations of sequences of body keypoints by a contrastive learning training approach.
-The model eventually learned to extract useful features from the input sequence in a parallel way without losing temporal information, considering the positional encoding.
-This hypothesis was tested and validated by performing a classification task using kNN, cosine similarity and prototypical networks that achieved accuracies close to 90\%.
-The positive correlation of the accuracy with the number of training signs suggests that a large variety of classes is beneficial for the model, even with a small number of samples per class, in this case, 50.
-The majority of classification results for kNN and cosine similarity being in the main diagonal of the confusion matrices, indicates that the model not only had a high accuracy, but also could classify correctly most of the samples.
-The mislabels occurred with signs from classes that are similar in how they are gesticulated, which put them closer in the embedding space.
-Furthermore, the visualization of the embedding space using dimensionality reduction, such as t-SNE, for predictions of samples never seen in the training suggests that the model achieved a good capacity of clustering similar video signs, while making the different ones more distant in the feature space.
+We have shown that a Transformer encoder trained with a contrastive (triplet) objective can generate useful representations of body key-point sequences.
+The model extracts features from the input sequence in parallel without losing temporal information, thanks to the positional encoding.
+This hypothesis was tested by performing few-shot classification of signs never seen during representation learning, using $k$NN, cosine similarity, and Prototypical Networks, achieving accuracies of up to 95.2\% (ProtoNet, 4-way 10-shot) and 88.4\,$\pm$\,1.8\% under the harder 16-way cosine-similarity protocol with only eight reference examples per class.
+The positive correlation between accuracy and the number of training classes --- clearly visible across the $k$NN and cosine sweeps, where accuracy rises monotonically from 10 to 45 training signs --- suggests that class diversity benefits the model even with a modest number of samples per class (50 in LSA64).
+The concentration of predictions on the main diagonal of the confusion matrices indicates consistent per-class behavior, with confusions restricted to gesturally similar signs, which lie close together in the embedding space.
+Finally, t-SNE visualizations of unseen classes suggest that the model clusters new similar signs while keeping different ones apart.

-As future works, datasets with a larger variety of classes can be constructed, including different languages.
-The expressiveness and interpretability of the Transformer can also be analyzed through visualization of the internal attention weights.
+As future work, datasets with a larger variety of classes and different sign languages can be used; signer-independent evaluation and online triplet mining can be incorporated; and the interpretability of the Transformer can be analyzed by visualizing internal attention weights.